symbolfigures/fields/train/README.md

 `rgb = conv_2d(x, 3, 1, activation=None, name=f'to_rgb_{resolution}x{resolution}')`
 `image = tf.keras.layers.Input((input_resolution, input_resolution, 3))`

-In my experience, training 512x512 px images required a total sample count of 2^21 to produce decent images.
+Using my drawings, training 512x512 px images required a total sample count of 2^21 to produce decent images.
 After 2^22 sample counts, the images looked the same, but the animations greatly improved.
 That is still about a quarter of the count suggested in the lectures.